🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Wide shot, straight-on view of a cozy dining setup with layered textiles: a striped runner anchoring the table, mixed blue patterns (one bold floral, a subtle stripe, a tiny dot) in napkins and plates, plus varied scales.
 Drape a navy or blue plaid throw over the back of bench seating.
 Include textured solids like knit and linen and stoneware on the table.
 Add a small surprise: blue-edged dessert plates or speckled bowls set at the end of each place setting.
 Warm, inviting lighting, photorealistic, no people.

-For the final polish, add **soft layers** that make guests want to linger.
-Drape a **navy or plaid throw** over the back of bench seating, or anchor the table with a **striped runner** to add movement.
-Mix patterns—stripes, checks, florals—in the same blue family for that editorial feel.
+For the final polish, add soft layers that make guests want to linger.
+Drape a navy or plaid throw over the back of bench seating, or anchor the table with a striped runner to add movement.
+Mix patterns, stripes, checks, florals, in the same blue family for that editorial feel.
+I keep coming back to a few cobalt glasses, one pop of blue and the whole table feels considered.

 Pattern mixing cheat sheet